 Hi!
 If you love using TalkWithStranger, please support us by disabling your Adblock.
 We promise that our Ads will not annoy you.
 If you have already disabled your Adblock software & still seeing this message.
-Please reload or press CTRL+F5 key to reload & empty cache.
+Please reload or press CTRL+F5 key to reload & empty cache & clear your browser history.
 Many Thanks!

 When commuting bus or trains, we immerse ourselves in the mesmerizing world of social media when we are bored we burry ou ourselves in the non-stop entertainment if you are feeling lonely find a mate through the internet.
 As this new interface for communication has been introduced, researchers have been doing their part in finding out the benefits or drawbacks it might have on a person’s quality of life.

 Like every good thing online chatting to has some disadvantages to its credit but if you are smart (and you listen to us) you can safely eat the fruit without ever getting expelled from heaven.
 TWS chat feature is completely anonymous, the stranger you chat with cannot see ...
 We let you text chat with randomly selected people from all over the world in our international chatrooms.
 This is a cool place to meet people at random and anonymity without having to register, chat as guest with one click.
 Make new friends in random chat as it instantly connects you with random strangers for fun and free ...
 Meet new people online, make friends, and even find love with other people on the internet, by talking to random people online.